GPT-5.1 Prompting Update: What to Change in Your System Prompts in Late 2025

 CONSTRAINT: Maximum 150 words.
 No introduction or conclusion.

-Lesson: Replace vague directives ("keep it short") with measurable limits.
+Do this: Replace vague requests ("keep it short") with something measurable.

 ✅ 2.
 Specify Tone with Examples